carlosmarte23/bootcamp-fullstack-js/01-javascript/notes.md

 The first exercise is adding real-time search functionality to the job listings page.
 The goal is to allow users to filter jobs dynamically as they type in the search input.

+🟢 Completed on November 10th 2025.

+### Refactor – Filter Using Dataset Attributes

+Before continuing, I noticed that the filters are still using the HTML text from the job cards instead of the data attributes coming from the JSON file.
+I created a branch to fix this, and once it's done, I’ll continue with the exercises.

-🟡 In progress — Started on November 9th 2025.
+🟡 In progress — Started on November 12th, 2025.